February 9, 2026 | 11 min read

 How long does it take to build good credit from scratch?

-Building a solid credit score from zero typically takes 6-12 months of consistent positive activity.
-Most credit scoring models require at least one account that's been open for six months before they can generate a score.
-If you open a secured credit card or become an authorized user on someone else's account today, you can expect to have a basic FICO score within 6 months, assuming you make all payments on time and keep utilization low.
-Reaching a "good" score (670-739 FICO) usually takes 12-18 months of perfect behavior.
-To accelerate this timeline, consider becoming an authorized user on a family member's long-standing account with perfect payment history — you'll inherit the age of that account, potentially giving you a score much faster.
-Some people see scores in the mid-600s within just a few months using this strategy.
-For more tactical approaches to building credit quickly, including strategies for thin credit files, check out our comprehensive credit-building guide.
+Building a solid credit score from zero typically takes 6–12 months of consistent positive activity.
+Most credit scoring models require at least one account that’s been open for six months before they can generate a score.
+Reaching a “good” score (670–739 FICO) usually takes 12–18 months of perfect behavior.
+To accelerate this timeline, consider becoming an authorized user on a family member’s long-standing account with perfect payment history — you’ll inherit the age of that account, potentially giving you a score much faster.

 Can I have a perfect credit score if I’ve never had debt?

-No — this is a common misconception.
-While avoiding debt is generally smart personal finance, you cannot build a credit score without using credit.
-Credit scores measure how well you manage debt and credit obligations, so having no credit history means having no score at all (or a very thin file that generates a low score).
-You don't need to carry debt or pay interest — you can achieve an excellent credit score by using credit cards for normal purchases and paying them off in full every month.
-This demonstrates responsible credit use without costing you a cent in interest.
-The minimum baseline for building credit is at least one credit account (credit card, loan, etc.) that you're actively managing.
-Some alternative scoring models like VantageScore 4.0 can incorporate rent and utility payments to help people without traditional credit, but traditional FICO scores still require at least one credit account.
-If you've deliberately avoided all credit products, consider opening one credit card, using it for gas or groceries, and paying it in full monthly — this builds excellent credit at zero cost.
+No. While avoiding debt is generally smart personal finance, you cannot build a credit score without using credit.
+Credit scores measure how well you manage debt and credit obligations, so having no credit history means having no score at all.
+You don’t need to carry debt or pay interest — you can achieve an excellent credit score by using credit cards for normal purchases and paying them off in full every month.

 Does closing a credit card always hurt your credit score?

-Closing a credit card typically hurts your score, but the degree of damage varies significantly depending on your overall credit profile.
-Here's what happens when you close a card: (1) Your total available credit decreases, which increases your overall credit utilization ratio — if you're carrying balances on other cards, this can significantly hurt your score; (2) Your average account age may decrease, especially if the closed card was one of your older accounts — though the closed account continues to age on your report for up to 10 years before falling off; (3) Your credit mix might be affected if this was your only card of a certain type.
-The score impact is usually minimal (5-15 points) if you have multiple other cards with perfect payment history, low utilization, and you're closing a relatively new card.
-The impact is substantial (30-50+ points) if you're closing your oldest card, you have high utilization on remaining cards, or you don't have many other accounts.
-Best practice: Keep old cards open unless they have annual fees you don't want to pay or you genuinely can't trust yourself not to overspend.
-If you must close a card with an annual fee, call first and ask to product-change to a no-fee version to preserve the account history.
+Closing a credit card typically hurts your score, but the degree of damage varies.
+Your total available credit decreases (increasing utilization), and your average account age may decrease.
+The score impact is usually minimal (5–15 points) if you have multiple other cards, low utilization, and you’re closing a relatively new card.
+The impact is substantial (30–50+ points) if you’re closing your oldest card or you have high utilization on remaining cards.
+Best practice: keep old cards open unless they have annual fees.
+If you must close one, call first and ask to product-change to a no-fee version to preserve the account history.

 How much does one late payment actually hurt my credit score?

-A single late payment can drop your credit score by 60-110 points, with the exact damage depending on your starting score and overall credit profile.
-Generally, the higher your score before the late payment, the bigger the drop — someone with a 780 score might fall to 670-720, while someone with a 680 score might drop to 620-650.
-The severity also depends on how late the payment is: payments 30 days late are bad, 60 days late is worse, and 90+ days late is devastating.
-Late payments remain on your credit report for seven years, though their impact diminishes over time as you build positive payment history.
-After 12-24 months of perfect payments following a late payment, much of the damage is recovered.
-Critical note: most creditors don't report late payments to the bureaus until you're 30 days past due, so if you realize you missed a payment that's only 5-10 days late, pay immediately — you may avoid credit damage entirely.
-If you do get reported, call the creditor and politely explain the situation; some will remove the late payment notation if you have an otherwise perfect history and can demonstrate it was a one-time mistake.
-This strategy works best if you've been with the creditor for several years and this is genuinely your first missed payment.
+A single late payment can drop your credit score by 60–110 points, with the exact damage depending on your starting score.
+Generally, the higher your score before the late payment, the bigger the drop.
+Late payments remain on your credit report for seven years, though their impact diminishes over time.
+Critical note: most creditors don’t report late payments to the bureaus until you’re 30 days past due, so if you realize you missed a payment that’s only 5–10 days late, pay immediately — you may avoid credit damage entirely.

 Should I pay off collections or let them age off my credit report?

-This is a nuanced question with no universal answer — it depends on your specific situation and timeline.
+It depends on your timeline.
 Collections accounts remain on your credit report for seven years from the original delinquency date, regardless of whether you pay them.
-Here's the strategic breakdown: If the collection is recent (under 2 years old): Paying it off typically helps your score, especially with newer credit scoring models like FICO 9 and VantageScore 3.0/4.0, which ignore paid collections entirely.
-Even older scoring models reduce the negative weight of paid collections compared to unpaid ones.
-If the collection is old (5-7 years): It's already having minimal impact on your score since age reduces the damage, and it will fall off your report soon anyway.
-Paying it could reset the "last activity date" in some states (depending on whether the collection agency reports it as a new entry), potentially restarting the clock.
-However, the original delinquency date should remain unchanged.
-Strategic approach: If you need to improve your score for a major purchase soon (mortgage, auto loan), negotiate "pay for delete" with the collection agency — they remove the entry entirely in exchange for payment.
-Get this in writing before paying.
-If you're not in a rush and the collection is old, letting it age off might be smarter.
-Always validate the debt first (request verification that you actually owe it) since many collection accounts contain errors.
+If the collection is recent (under 2 years old), paying it typically helps your score with newer scoring models like FICO 9 and VantageScore 4.0, which ignore paid collections entirely.
+If the collection is old (5–7 years), it’s already having minimal impact.
+If you need to improve your score quickly for a major purchase, negotiate “pay for delete” in writing before paying.
 Medical collections under $500 no longer appear on credit reports as of 2026, so check if yours qualifies for automatic removal.

 Do I need to use all my credit cards to maintain my credit score?